Navy bean: Cultivars

-Consumption of baked beans has been shown to lower total cholesterol levels and low-density lipoprotein cholesterol.
-This might be at least partly explained by the high saponin content of navy beans.
-Saponins also exhibit antibacterial and anti-fungal activity, and have been found to inhibit cancer cell growth.
-Furthermore, navy beans are the richest source of ferulic acid and p-coumaric acid among the common bean varieties.
+Nutrition

+Cooked (boiled) navy beans are 64% water, 26% carbohydrates, 8% protein, and less than 1% fat (table).
+In a reference amount of 100 g, cooked navy beans supply 140 calories of food energy, 10 g of dietary fiber, and are a rich source (20% or more of the Daily Value, DV) of folate, thiamine, copper, and manganese (20-35% DV).
+They are a moderate source (10-19% DV) of several dietary minerals (table).

+Phytochemicals

+White bean phytochemicals include phosphatidylserine, apigenin, saponins, ferulic acid, and p-coumaric acid.

 Storage and safety

-Dried and canned beans stay fresh longer by storing them in a pantry or other cool, dark place under 75 F. With normal seed storage, seeds should last from one to four years for replanting, with a very large timetable for cooking for well-kept seeds, nearing on indefinite.
-Avoid beans that are discolored from the pure white color of these beans, as they may have been poorly handled while they dried.
+Dried and canned beans stay fresh longer by storing them in a pantry or other cool, dark place under 75 F. With normal seed storage, seeds should last from one to four years for replanting.
+Seeds stored under good conditions can be stored almost indefinitely before cooking.
+Beans that are discolored from the pure white color should be avoided, as they may have been poorly handled while they dried.